MilindMiddha09/MilindMiddha09/README.md

 ### Hi there 👋

-I am currently studying in first year at Jecrc University, Jaipur I am a c programmer and a pythoneer.
+I am currently studying in first year at Jecrc University, Jaipur

+I am a c programmer and a pythoneer.

-I am keen to learn about AI and Ml, Mixed Reality and Cloud Computing Fun Fact:- Also learning Logo designing 😄⚡
+I am keen to learn about AI and Ml, Mixed Reality and Cloud Computing.

+Fun Fact:- Also learning Logo designing 😄⚡

 Reach me:- www.linkedin.com/in/milind-middha
 <!--
 **MilindMiddha09/MilindMiddha09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.